 How We Ranked

-We completed a rigorous scoring process to rank these schools.
-Starting with nominations from our readers through social media and reader suggestions from last year’s list, we scoured the web for any mention of schools with exceptional food, fitness facilities, health services, killer health and fitness initiatives, and happy students.
-We then consulted student surveys from College Prowler and The Princeton Review and examined each school’s website to get the nitty gritty details on more than 100 schools.
+We started with nominations from our readers through social media and reader suggestions from last year’s list.
+Then we scoured the web for any mention of schools with exceptional food, fitness facilities, health services, amazing health and fitness initiatives, and happy students.
+We also consulted The Princeton Review, Trojan’s Sexual Health Report Card, and the Jed Foundation (which helps colleges enhance mental health services), in addition to examining each school’s website to get the nitty gritty details.

 From there, we scored each school for its dining services (and awards), fitness facilities, health services, happiness rankings, and health and fitness initiatives.
-Our scale took into account everything from dining hall menus and sustainability of ingredients, to the number of club and intramural sports, fitness class offerings and accessibility, campus acreage, and dorm satisfaction.
+Our scale took into account many criteria, including dining hall menus and sustainability of ingredients, the number of club and intramural sports, and fitness class offerings and accessibility.
 Finally, we whittled it down to the 25 schools you see here.

-Of course, there’s no perfect way to generate a perfectly precise list for the simple fact that the definition of healthy can differ from person to person.
-While locally sourced food may be more important to some than state-of-the-art fitness facilities, we are confident in our extensively researched ranking system.
-If this list is lacking a school you feel strongly belongs on it, please feel more than free to suggest colleges for next year’s ranking!
+Of course, there’s no perfect way to generate a perfectly precise list for the simple fact that the definition of healthy can differ from person to person—locally-sourced food may be more important to some than state-of-the-art fitness facilities.
+We are confident in our extensively researched ranking system, but if this list is lacking a school you feel strongly belongs on it, please feel more than free to suggest colleges for next year’s ranking in the comments below!